gtronset/beets-filetote/README.md

 Configuration for renaming works in much the same way as beets [Path Formats], including the standard metadata values provided by beets along with `replace` settings.
 Filetote provides the below new path queries, which each takes a single corresponding value.
-These can be defined in either the top-level `paths` section of Beet's config or in the `paths` section of Filetote's config.
+These can be defined in either the top-level `paths` section of Beets' config or in the `paths` section of Filetote's config.
 Both of the following are equivalent:

 ```yaml